Mathics3/mathics-development-guide/docs/developing-code/code-overview.rst

 ===========================

-In contrast to the simplicity and regularity for representing the data for ``Expression``, evaluation of this data or expresion is a bit more involved than conventional programming languages.
+In contrast to the simplicity and regularity for representing the data for ``Expression``, evaluation of this data or expression is a bit more involved than conventional programming languages.
 I suppose this is to be expected.